ryandeussing/jimhopper/_the-brain/cycles.md

 That's why there are two fundamental cycles of healing and happiness: *seeking to engage and transform suffering*, and *seeking true goods*.

-While each of these cycles supports the other and they can overlap, it’s helpful to consider them separately – particularly with respect to how each can change relationships among the circuitries of seeking, fear, satisfaction and embodiment.
+While each of these cycles supports the other and they can overlap, it’s helpful to consider them separately – particularly with respect to how each can change the activities of the circuitries of seeking, fear, satisfaction and embodiment, as well as the relationships among them.

 ## Healing Cycle: Seeking to Engage and Transform Suffering